Amity Blight: LGBTQ+ representation

-Fictional character biography
+Role in The Owl House

 Season 1

-Amity, a top student at Hexside School of Magic and Demonics, in Bonesborough, a town in the Demon Realm, meets Luz Noceda, who helped Willow Park to cheat at school, resulting in Amity getting sent to the principal's office.
+Amity, a student at Hexside School of Magic and Demonics, loses her beloved top student badge to Willow Park after she cheated on her abomination homework with Luz Noceda.
 Sometime later, she runs into Luz at the annual Covention.
 Angry with Luz over what happened, Amity mocks her for trying to be a witch, and they eventually agree to a witches' duel.
 Later on in the season, Amity has Luz and her own siblings, Emira and Edric, thrown out of the library for messing around.
 However, both Amity and Luz are forced to work together to save themselves from a magical character spawned from a book.
 After Luz has been accepted into Hexside, Amity tells her she must master two spells in order to attend classes with her.
 Thanks to Luz's support, Amity regains her friendship with Willow that was previously strained under her parents' influences, ending her fake association with Boscha.
 For Grom night, Amity is chosen as the Grom Queen, meaning she must enter the school's dungeon and fight Grometheus, a shape-shifting demon that can manifest into the greatest fear of the person fighting it.
 Luz steps in to replace her in the fight, but Amity has to jump in to save her.
 At one point, it is revealed Luz was the person she intended to ask out for the dance, and her greatest fear was being rejected by her.
 After Willow and Gus are forced to quit Luz's grudgby team due to her harsh training, Amity reveals to her that she experienced something similar.
 Although they narrowly lose a grudgby game, they all gain sympathy and respect of Boscha's teammates.
 However, Amity hurts her leg in the match, and is taken care of by Luz, further deepening their bond.